Kythera-Pather/mast-ice-task-4/README.md

 ---

-The customer is showen the car they want to rent, with the discription of the car.
+The customer is shown the car they want to rent, with the description of the car.
 The customer must enter the number of days they want, which will calculate the amount they owe.
-They then comfirm the booking or cancel where they can see other cars.
+They then confirm the booking or cancel where they can see other cars.

 ---
  #### ConfirmationScreen.tsx